Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

 I found everything when I found Christ

-Tony completed his Masters of Divinity at the Denver Seminary in 1975.
+Tony completed his Master of Divinity at the Denver Seminary in 1975.
 In 1991, Pezzota was awarded an honorary Doctor of Divinity by Western Seminary, Portland, Oregon, for his extensive knowledge of the Bible.

 Blessed with three children, the Pezzotta couple ventured into missionary work for the next four decades.

 In 1996, Tony Pezzotta wrote a controversial book, Truth Encounter.
 It was published in Spanish in 2004 as Encuentro Con La Verdad.

 In contrast with Martin Luther and Loraine Boettner’s exposé, Pezzotta’s book is practical and easy to understand.
 His personal experience as a priest helped many in their journey of personal faith toward Christ.

 Truth Encounter book aims not to destroy the Catholic faith but to echo Biblical truths that others twist.